DobolyiLab/Rat_PIL_snRNAseq/README.md

 ## Raw Data

 - **Raw FASTQ** files and **10x feature–barcode matrices** for this study will be deposited to **NCBI GEO**: **GSEXXXXXX** (to be provided).

-Until accessions are assigned, place local 10x outputs under `data/raw/<sample>/outs/` (see below).
-These paths are ignored by Git and will not be uploaded.